-Building Green is very interested in Madeira Drive – ‘Maddy’ – the seafront along East Brighton.
+Building Green has a passion for Madeira Drive – aka ‘Maddy’ – the seafront along East Brighton.

-Home to unique Victorian engineering, major public events and a great beach, it’s also the greenest part of the seafront in Brighton & Hove, home to rare ‘vegetated shingle’ habitat and the location for the longest, oldest green wall in the UK.
+Home to Victorian wonder Madeira Terrace and the Volks Railway, major public events and a great beach, it has been home to a large number of historic events and UK and world ‘firsts’.
+It’s also the greenest part of the seafront in Brighton & Hove, home to rare ‘vegetated shingle’ habitat and the longest, oldest green wall in the UK.

 For that reason we think it’s worth special attention, so this page provides a walk through time, from the founding of modern Brighton to the present day.

-In 1823, the first Pier was built.
+In the same year, the first Pier was built.
 It was suspended with huge chains and known as the Royal Suspension Chain Pier.
 People caught ferries from the end to cross the channel.
 They liked the feeling of walking to the end and being above the sea.

 Prince Albert and Queen Victoria visit the Chain Pier in disguise, are recognised by local urchins, and have to make a run for it.